BlissRoms-x86/Documentation/Installation/install-from-windows-uefi-esp-64-bit.md

 Open the Grun2Win application and Click the "Manage Boot Menu" button.
 Then click the "Add A New Entry" button.
 In the new window, Select "Android" as the Type.
 Next Change "The Current Android Kernel Path" to "/AndroidOS/kernel".
 Click "Apply" in both the orange background window and blue background window.
 Finally click "Ok" and we are done.

+The "Linux Boot Parms" should have the following command.
+Copy and paste it, then click apply if it doesnt show up by default.

+"root=/dev/ram0 verbose androidboot.selinux=permissive vmalloc=512M buildvariant=userdebug quiet "

+quiet - Hides the boot messages. vmalloc - Above 512M is probably more than enough.
+Remember this the memory allocation for the kernel and not the the system.

+This is an optional flag to add which can help with issue regarding video play in Youtube.
+If you are getting some green lines when playing back HD video trying adding the following flags at the end.
+Note I tested it on intel UHD graphics.

+"GRALLOC=minigbm HWC=drm_minigbm_celadon"

+Note : Using Grub2Win allows you to change boot flags from windows and Grub bootloader allow you to editing from bootloader before booting.
+In both, same flags are used.
+Edits made in Grub2Win are persistent while edits from Grub bootloade are temporary.
+I recommend that editing flags from the bootloader should be your first option because if anything goes wrong, a quick reboot can reset it.

 <img width="572" alt="1" src="https://user-images.githubusercontent.com/19780503/225529366-8cebb14f-bc1b-4e40-8221-b2ed18f3f5ee.png">

 <img width="593" alt="2" src="https://user-images.githubusercontent.com/19780503/225529384-39102d34-c6c8-4687-9a3b-70071eaffb88.png">